-Studies show that onion juice extracts are loaded with antifungal properties.
-The presence of saponins such as episodes A, B, and C in onion juice can help treat dandruff effectively.
+As per research studies, onion juice extract are loaded with antifungal properties.
+Saponins such as episodes A, B, and C present in onion juice can help treat dandruff effectively.

-- Onion Hair Massage: Grind a large onion to get a smooth paste, and apply it on your scalp, roots, and hair shaft.
+- Onion Hair Massage: You can grind a large onion and make it a smooth paste, apply this paste on your scalp, hair shaft, and roots.

-- Onion and Garlic Hair Mask: You can add a clove of crushed garlic or garlic juice to the onion paste.
-The sulfur content of garlic helps fight infections and thus increases the effectiveness of the mask.
+- Onion and Garlic Hair Mask: You can add a clove of crushed garlic or garlic juice to the onion paste to enhance the mask’s effectiveness.
+The sulfur in garlic helps fight infections and thus increases the mask’s effectiveness.

 9. Hibiscus as a Natural Hair Mask for Dandruff

 You can boil5 to 6 hibiscus flowers should be boiled and ground into a thick paste.